awesomephant/blog/work/camberwell-19.md

 ---
 layout: post
-title: Camberwell College of Arts Graphic Design Degree Show Website
+title: Camberwell Graphic Design Show 19
-date:  June 2019
+date:  2019-06-01
-section: work
+tags: work
 ---

 Website design and development, with art direction from [somethingstudios](https://www.instagram.com/somethingstudios____/).
 Typefaces in use are Linotype Impressum and a pre-release Caslon Rounded by Commercial Type.
 View the live site at [camberwellfestival.com](http://camberwellfestival.com/).